 Temple Law Scholars

 The Temple Law Scholars Program provides an opportunity for outstanding students to gain provisional admission to Temple University’s Beasley School of Law at the same time they are accepted into an undergraduate program of study.
-Law Scholars are expected to participate in the University Honors Program while undergraduates, have a range of majors, programs, and co- and extra-curricular activities to choose from, and can choose the traditional or an accelerated track for entry to the Beasley School of Law, leading to the degree of Juris Doctor.
+Law Scholars are expected to participate in the University Honors Program while undergraduates, and they have a range of majors, programs, and co- and extra-curricular activities to choose from.

 Diamond Ambassadors Program